zabir8809/agent-eval-tool-exercise/README.md

 > **Key Assumption**: All decisions and technology choices were made with fast prototyping and MVP development in mind, prioritizing rapid iteration and reduced complexity over long-term scalability.

 The AI Travel Agent was developed as an evolution from an existing codebase, focusing on rapid prototyping and efficient development practices.
-The project's foundation was built upon several strategic technical decisions that prioritized ease of use, reduced overhead, and accelerated development cycles.
+Several strategic technical decisions were made that prioritize ease of use, reduced overhead, and accelerated development cycles.

 ### **Initial Codebase Adaptation**